ether/etherpad-lite/docker/README.md

 **Each configuration parameter can also be set via an environment variable**, using the syntax `"${ENV_VAR}"` or `"${ENV_VAR:default_value}"`.
 For details, refer to `settings.json.template`.

+## Rebuilding including some plugins
+If you want to install some plugins in your container, it is sufficient to list them in the ETHERPAD_PLUGINS build variable.
+The variable value has to be a space separated, double quoted list of plugin names (see examples).

+Some plugins will need personalized settings in the `settings.json` file.
+Just refer to the previous section, and include them in your custom `settings.json`.

 ## Examples

 Build the latest development version: